© 2024 WSKG

 McKellen was born in 1939, a few years after the setting of the film but at a time when being gay was still criminalized.
 He came out as gay in 1988, when he was nearly 50 years old.

-Speaking about his character in the film, Jimmy Erskine, he added: "If you spend your life being ill treated by the laws of the land and by other people's attitudes to your sexuality, is it any surprise that perhaps when it's possible, you take revenge on other innocent people seem to be?"
+Speaking about his character in the film, Jimmy Erskine, he added: "If you spend your life being ill treated by the laws of the land and by other people's attitudes to your sexuality, is it any surprise that perhaps when it's possible, you take revenge on other innocent people?"

 Faustian bargain